mr-ravin/Secure-Code-Agent-LLM/README.md

 ## Features
 - **Security Analysis**: Detects hardcoded credentials, weak cryptography, and insecure patterns.
-- **Context-Aware Code Refactoring**: Improves structure, readability, and performance while fixing security vulnerabilities using Gemma3:1b.
+- **Context-Aware Code Refactoring**: Improves structure, readability, and performance while fixing security vulnerabilities using Gemma3:12b.
-- **AI-Powered Code Suggestions**: Uses CodeGemma:2b for intelligent security fixes and best-practice improvements.
+- **AI-Powered Code Suggestions**: Uses `gemma3:12b` LLM model for intelligent security fixes and best-practice improvements.
 - **GitHub Integration**: Automatically creates a new branch and submits a PR with fixes.
 - **Email Report**: Sends findings and PR details (if enabled).
 - **Command-Line Interface**: Simple and easy to use.